Zero Descrimination Day 2015

 In 2013, UNAIDS estimated that 35 million people globally were living with HIV, while 2.1 million people became newly infected with the virus and 1.5 million people died from AIDS-related illnesses.

 “Some of the world's most challenging problems can be solved simply by eliminating stigma and discrimination,” said Michel Sidibé, Executive Director of UNAIDS.
 “As we collectively strive for a fairer world we can be encouraged by the enthusiasm for achieving zero discrimination.”

 The UN day will be marked by a number of events held around the world : photo exhibitions in China, dancing in Gabon, concerts in Madagascar, a storytelling event for children in Mongolia and special film screenings in Nepal.

-Zero Discrimination Day is a pedagogical activity we must introduce into school curriculum.
+Zero Discrimination Day is a pedagogical activity teachers must include into school curriculum.

 We know that discrimination exists at school between students.
-How often teachers are called to help some students who suffer some stigma and discrimination from their schoolmates.
+How often teachers are called to help some students who are suffering some stigma and discrimination from their schoolmates.

 Not only today but everyday, in our lessons, at school, teachers and students have the chance to celebrate diversity and reject discrimination.

 It's time to develop some important values in everyday lessons as comprehension, compassion, tolerance, solidarity, encouragement, friendship.

 Prepare some activities to include Zero Discrimination Day into your lessons next week.